 In other words, hormones help us interact with the world.
 When we introduce a whole new set of hormones to our delicate bodies, it can shift our desires and perceptions on a fundamental biochemical level and have far-reaching romantic consequences.

-Here are just 5 of the ways that the Pill might be messing with your love life
+Here are 5 of the ways that the pill might be messing with your love life:

-If this information is making you question using the birth control pill for contraception or as a medical treatment, follow my protocol to make the transition into your Flo (https://www.floliving.com/quit-pill-without-getting-symptoms-back/).
-If you’re using the Pill, you can start this protocol now to ensure the switch is smooth and that you avoid seeing the return of any prior symptoms.
-I have supported many women in coming off the Pill and helped them reconnect with their bodies (https://www.floliving.com/how-to-transition-off-the-birth-control-pill/) and I’d love to support you in this too!
+If the pill’s deleterious effects on dating are making you question the use of oral contraceptives for contraception or as a medical treatment, follow my protocol to transition off the pill.
+If you’re going to stay on the pill a little while longer, you can start this protocol now to ensure the switch is smooth and that you avoid seeing the return of any prior symptoms.

 Always remember, that once you have the right information about how your body really works, you can start making health choices that finally start to work for you!
 You can do this – the science of your body is on your side!